Dorothy Brown (politician): Failure to provide records and notices in timely fashion

 For much of her tenure, Brown was criticized for failing to provide stored records that had been requested in a timely fashion.

 In May 2018, The Chicago Reader detailed how the removal of documents case files to warehouses as part of the slow-moving effort to digitize documents had placed more 600 appeals cases in flux due to the unavailability of needed documents.
 At this time, the Illinois Appellate Defender's Office called delays in obtaining records from the Brown's office was an "ongoing problem".

 In June 2020, Legal Aid Chicago filed a lawsuit accusing Brown's office of, during the COVID-19 pandemic, failing to provide domestic violence and sexual assault survivors with copies of their orders of protection immediately after they had been granted, which the office had a statutory duty to do.
-The lawsuit by Legal Aid Chicago further accused Brown's office of failing to transmit such orders top the Cook County Sheriff's Office in a timely fashion so that they could be entered into that office's Law Enforcement Agency Data System.
+The lawsuit by Legal Aid Chicago further accused Brown's office of failing to transmit such orders to the Cook County Sheriff's Office in a timely fashion so that they could be entered into that office's Law Enforcement Agency Data System.
 The lawsuit argued that these alleged failures on the part of Brown's office endangered survivors of domestic violence and sexual assault.

 Also during the pandemic, Brown received criticism for failure to mail out the notices in a timely fashion to tell individuals that their court appearances would be conducted virtually, with some notices having been mailed out after the date of the court appearances had already passed.
-When questioned by WGN-TV on this, Brown alleged that “unconscious racism” was at the root of both that story, and other negative stories reported on her during her tenure.
+When questioned by WGN-TV on this, Brown alleged that "unconscious racism" was at the root of both that story, and other negative stories reported on her during her tenure.